Download Causes of the Cold War Worksheets

 America Dreading Communistic Attack and the USSR’s Fear of American Attack

 This was highlighted by the Cuban Missile Crisis that involved a political and military standoff.
 As part of the deal, America secretly agreed to remove nuclear weapons in the form of missiles from Turkey.
 These weapons were originally placed there to ward off any invasion attempts from the Soviets.
-The Soviet Union would also publicly remove its missiles placed in Cuba.
+The Soviet Union would also publicly remove missiles it had placed in Cuba.

 President Harry S. Truman (1945-1953) simply disliked Stalin and the Soviets.
 This is quite evident from the signing of a U.S. foreign policy known as the Truman Doctrine, which vowed to help countries under threat from the Soviets.
 It is worth noting that the Soviet Union later issued the Brezhnev Doctrine, which decreed that the Soviet Union would intervene with force in order to protect communism in its satellites.
 One of the main issues that strained relations between the Soviet Union and the West was the threat of nuclear war.

 America’s Refusal to Help in Russia’s Post-war Economic Reconstruction

 Poor relations between the United States and the Soviet Union escalated even further when the Land-Lease was abruptly terminated by the United States and Russia’s request for American economic aid for the purposes of post-war reconstruction fell on deaf ears.
 During the Second World War, the U.S. supplied much-needed war material to Allied nations through the Lend and Lease programme and this abrupt refusal did not go down well with the Russians.